-I am a hardware engineer in the AI & Advanced Architectures group at Microsoft.
-I completed my PhD at Cornell University, where I developed accelerators for machine learning inference tasks and was advised by Dr. José F. Martínez.
+I am a hardware engineer at Microsoft Azure researching the next generation of neural network accelerators.
+I received my PhD from Cornell University, where I developed accelerators for machine learning inference tasks and was advised by Dr. José F. Martínez.
 I’m interested in smart ways of implementing algorithms in hardware, and re-thinking the hardware-software interface.

 I completed my Bachelor of Technology in Electrical Engineering (with a minor in Physics) at the Indian Institute of Technology, Bombay.
 My thesis work then related to scheduling users in OFDMA networks.

 I’m a private pilot and enjoy flying above the Pacific Northwest.
 I also enjoy rock climbing, hiking, photography, really any excuse to enjoy the spectacular outdoors.
 I also enjoy classical music, classic rock, or just curling up on my couch with a good book and a cup of chai.